Visit Xom Luoi seafood market to buy seafood to eat - Photo: HOANG LE

 In addition to seafood stalls, Xom Luoi market also has a number of carts selling seafood processed on the spot.
 The dishes are quite simple, mainly grilled and steamed.
 Octopus and squid marinated in satay sauce.
 Customers choose whichever one they want to grill.
 Sea urchins are cleaned and grilled with quail eggs.

 Grilled snails.
-Scallops, cockles, and oysters grilled with scallion oil or grilled with cheese.
-Various types of mackerel, scad, and orange fish wrapped in foil and grilled.
+Grilled clams, scallops, and cockles with scallion oil or cheese.
+Various types of mackerel, anchovy, and amberjack fish wrapped in foil to grill.

-Octopus and okra marinated with satay sauce, customers choose which one to grill - Photo: HOANG LE
+Octopus and okra marinated in satay sauce, customers choose which one to grill - Photo: HOANG LE

 At 7:30 p.m. on a Saturday, Ms. Thu's family and her two children stopped at the seafood stall to buy and wait for the seller to grill fish, snails, and octopus to bring back to the hotel to eat.

-Ms. Thu said that her house is in Go Vap (old).
-Every time she comes to Vung Tau, she rents a motorbike to go around and visit, then stops by Xom Luoi market to look around and buy seafood processed on the spot.
+Ms. Thu said her house is in Go Vap (old) and every time she comes to Vung Tau, she rents a motorbike to go around and visit, then stops by Xom Luoi market to look around and buy seafood processed on the spot.

-Tomorrow Sunday, I will continue to visit the market to buy some dried goods as gifts to bring back.
+Tomorrow Sunday I will continue to go to the market to buy some dried goods as gifts to bring back.

-"I know this market because the locals show me.
+"I know this market because the locals show me around.
 The food here is not too expensive.
 I just need to buy it and eat it, I don't have to do anything else," she said.

-The smoke from the kitchen flickers, only going out when there are no more guests.
+The smoke from the kitchen flickers and only goes out when there are no more guests.

 According to the locals, in the 1980s and 1990s, a group of people went fishing from Hue to Vung Tau to live.

-When the fishing boats reach the shore, they sit on the roadside, displaying the seafood they have harvested on small trays.
-People passing by find the seafood fresh and delicious, and the prices are cheap, so they stop to buy.
+When the fishing boats reach the shore, they sit on the roadside, displaying their seafood on small trays.
+People passing by find the seafood fresh and cheap, so they stop to buy.

 Tourists choose octopus to grill at Xom Luoi market - Photo: HOANG LE